01 / 01

 Units statedMWh vs GWh, gCO₂/kWh, production- vs consumption-based carbon — labelled in code and on screen.

-Tested offlinePure metric functions run on inline fixtures — 130 offline tests across 20 files, no network needed.
+Tested offlinePure metric functions run on inline fixtures — 156 offline tests, no network needed; the backfill adds seam + DST-year-length coverage.

 Resampled to hourly, grouped in local time, every join written down.